 These tags allow your users to interact with you and your products more quickly, including clicking around to look at products featured in images and your product categories.

 While users still have to leave the Instagram app for the last process of their checkout, Shoppable tags ensure that your audience is primed and ready to dive in Instagram shopping.

 To use these, you’ll need a connected catalog.
 It can be the Facebook Shop or Facebook Catalog Manager or services from eCommerce companies like X-Cart, Shopify, or Magento.
 They’re worth signing up for if you don’t have any because you’ll be able to support multiple platforms, not just Instagram.

 How to enable Instagram shopping with X-Cart?

-You can easily sell your products with X-Cart just by tagging them on your Instagram posts.
+You can easily sell your products with X-Cart just by tagging them on your Instagram shopping stories or posts.
 This option instantly provides your users with such valuable info as price, stock availability, and other details.
 By tapping on your product tags, your shoppers will see a direct link to your online store where they can make a purchase.

 - Bind your Instagram account with Facebook catalog.
 Before doing that make sure that your Instagram user account is switched to a business profile.
 Then, select the Facebook page you’d like to associate your Business Profile on Instagram with.